dotnet/training-tutorials/content/csharp/getting-started/lesson-01.md

 ![Hello World Output](images/hello-world-output.png)

 If you just see a window flash and disappear, you may be Debugging the application, which exits immediately after it displays the text.
 Make sure you're choosing Start Without Debugging from the menu.
-You can add code to make the program wait before exiting, but we're not ready to cover that yet.
+You can add code to make the program wait before exiting, but you'll learn about that later.
 You can also run your new program from the command line.
 Open a new command prompt (right-click on your project in Solution Explorer and choose Open Command Line -> Developer Command Prompt).

 ![Open Command Prompt](images/open-command-line-menu.png)